Special General Meeting

 These amendments are not about changing GGA’s core mission – but is about strengthening and clarifying our role in the agricultural industry.

-We believe that these proposed amendments will ensure GGA continues to grow and succeed in alignment with our values, while maximising the impact of every dollar we raise.
+We believe these proposed amendments will ensure GGA continues to grow and succeed in alignment with our values, while maximising the impact of every dollar we raise.

 Your Vote matters